enewsham/ADHDDocumentaryProject/README.md

 # ADHD Documentary Experience (Unity + Kinect v1)

-This Unity project is meant to showcase a short documentary style simulation of what it is like to experience living with ADHD.
+This Unity project is meant to showcase a short documentary-style simulation of ADHD.
+This includes brief information on ADHD, as well as pieces of my own personal experiences with having ADHD.

 ## Features